Corporate Immigration Law

 We help write and improve laws and regulations to benefit our clients.

 - We helped shape the passage of the Immigration Act of 1990, protecting the H-1B visa status from elimination and increasing immigrant visa quotas for employment-based immigrants.
 This law continues to be the most comprehensive change in legal immigration since the 1952 Immigration & Nationality Act.
-We participated in writing comments on, and the text of, many implementing regulations.
+We participated in writing comments on, and the text of, many implemented regulations.

 - A member of our team conceptualized the Conrad-20 program (now the Conrad-30 program), allowing state health departments the ability to issue waivers to foreign physicians.
 With our attorneys editing the bill, Conrad-20 became federal law.
 It is one of the only ways that under-served communities can supplement their medical doctor pool with qualified foreign medical graduates.